- Accreditations & Awards

 Every day, Indiana University Health carries out its mission to improve the health of patients and community members through innovation and excellence in clinical care, education, research and service.
-In 2013, IU Health invested nearly $510 million in community benefit, and over $698 million in community investments, serving more than 1,742,000 Indiana residents.
+In 2014, IU Health invested more than $455 million in community benefit, and over $585 million in community investments, serving more than 1 million Indiana residents.

 Learn more about our commitment to the community in our 2015 Community Benefit Summary.

 Community Health Needs Assessment

 Our Community Health Needs Assessment Report provides an overview of findings from a community health needs assessment (CHNA).
 This assessment was initiated by IU Health Bloomington in 2011 to identify the community’s most important health issues, both overall and by county, in order to develop an effective implementation strategy to address such needs.
 This is a process that is repeated every 3 years.
 Below you will find links to the 2012 as well as the most recent 2015 CHNA.

 IU Health Bloomington Community Health collaborated with IU School of Public Health, Monroe County Health Department and ACHIEVE along with other community partners to complete the 2015 needs assessment.
 The assessment will be the basis for creating an implementation strategy to address those needs.
 This report represents IU Health Bloomington’s efforts to share knowledge that can lead to improved health and the quality of care available to their community residents while building upon and reinforcing

 Alzheimer's Resource Services